 The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.

-Full details of the DPO's responsibilities are set out in their Service Level Agreement
+Full details of the DPO's responsibilities are set out in the service level agreement.

-Our DPO is Ian Arkell and is contactable via email: GDPR@schoolpro.uk.
+Our DPO is Ian Arkell and is contactable via email: GDPR@schoolpro.uk